-Caisse des Dépôts has met the irreversible, wide-scale shift to digital tools and uses head on and has adapted by digitalising some of its services.
-The general public and Caisse des Dépôts' customers can access various online public interest platforms such as Mon compte formation (My Personal Training Account), and more recently, Mon Parcours Handicap, for people with disabilities.
+Caisse des Dépôts has met the irreversible, wide-scale shift to digital tools and its usage head on and has adapted by digitalising some of its services.
+The general public and Caisse des Dépôts' customers can access various online public interest platforms such as Mon compte formation (My Training Account), and more recently, Mon Parcours Handicap, for people with disabilities.

-Commitment and solidarity
+4 Commitment and solidarity

-In addition to emergency plans, which it implements for its customers and partners, Caisse des Dépôts makes exceptional funding lines available for the Social Security and, with La Banque Postale, helps to provide social benefits to four million French people.
-In 2020, the Asset Management teams invested €7 billion in debt security to help businesses.
+In addition to emergency plans, which it implements for its customers and partners, Caisse des Dépôts makes exceptional funding lines available for France's social security body and, with La Banque Postale, helps to provide social benefits to 4 million people in France.
+In 2020, the Asset Management teams invested €7 billion in debt security to support businesses.

-A multi-challenge health and economic crisis
+multi-challenge health and economic crisis

-2020 was marked by an unprecedented health crisis which threw entire sectors of the global economy into the unknown.
+2020 was marked by an unprecedented health crisis which created unprecedented situations for entire sectors of the global economy.
 The upheavals, and the switch to digital technology, are affecting how we are connected to the world around us and how we live, consume, operate, and communicate.

-"2020 was marked by the Covid-19 health crisis which greatly impacted the economic and financial context."
+"2020 was marked by the COVID-19 health crisis which greatly impacted the economic and financial environment."

-"In France, the GDP dropped by 8.2% (compared to +1.5% in 2019) which is almost three times higher than the great 2009 financial crisis.
-Given the scale of this recession, the economy was able to weather the storm due to economic policy measures (monetary, fiscal and PGE schemes) which limited how the crisis affected deficiencies, employment and household incomes.
-At the same time, disinflationary forces (low demand for raw materials, goods and services, and the runningdown of stocks) led to a decrease in inflation from 1.5% in December 2019 to 0.0% in December 2020.
+"In France, GDP dropped by 8.2% (compared to growth of 1.5% in 2019), almost three times more than the 2009 financial crisis.
+Given the scale of this recession, the economy was able to weather the storm due to economic policy measures (monetary, fiscal and PGE schemes) which limited how the crisis affected loan defaults, employment and household income.

+At the same time, deflationary forces (low demand for raw materials, goods and services, and the running-down of stocks) led to a decrease in inflation from 1.5% in December 2019 to 0.0% in December 2020.

 In the financial markets, asset prices reflect the decline in wealth creation, but partly as a result of the measures put in place by economic policy authorities.
-The 10-year French Treasury bonds (OAT) rate ended the year at -0.34%, down 46 bp compared to the end of 2019, given the considerable increase of ECB bond purchases and a sustainably accommodative monetary policy outlook.
+The 10-year French Treasury bonds (OAT) rate ended the year at -0.34%, down 46 bps compared to the end of 2019, given the considerable increase in ECB bond purchases and a sustainably accommodative monetary policy outlook.
 The CAC 40 dropped by 7.14% in 2020.
-After the beginnings of a significant decrease at the start of the first lockdown, the stock market recovered and accentuated a solid upwards trend in the autumn due to the launch of the vaccination programmes which would hopefully end the pandemic."
+After an initial sharp decrease at the start of the first lockdown, the stock market recovered and accentuated a solid upwards trend in the autumn due to the launch of vaccination programmes that allow us to anticipate an end to the pandemic."

 YANN TAMPEREAU / / /

-Caisse des Dépôts Head of Economic and Financial Research
+Caisse des Dépôts Head of Economic

+and Financial Research

-"French people now understand that there never was a plan B; only a Plan A - a sustainable transition."
+"The French population now understand that there never was a plan B; only a plan A - a sustainable transition."